Global thermodynamic manifold for conservative control of stochastic systems: Hierarchy of Thermodynamic Manifolds

-There is an intuitive geometric statement which is equivalent to the completeness condition~(\ref{eq:completenesscondition}).
-An $(n-1)-$dimensional simplex is an $(n-1)-$dimensional polytope with $n$ vertices---this generalizes the definition of a triangle (a 2-dimensional polytope with 3 vertices) to arbitrary dimensions~\cite{brondsted_introduction_1983}.
-The set of probability vectors $\bm{p}$ defines the probability simplex $\Delta^{(n - 1)} = \curly{\bm{p}\in\mathbb{R}^n \ : \ \bm{1}^{\m{T}}\bm{p} = 1}$.
-Let $\Delta_f$ be the convex hull of the $n$ points $\curly{\bm{f}(s_i)}$, i.e., the set of all conjugate-force averages $\angbr{\bm{f}}$.
-For a complete set of control parameters, $\Delta_f$ is an $(n-1)-$dimensional simplex in $\mathbb{R}^{n-1}$ and $\mathbb{J}^{\m{T}}$ is an invertible map from $\Delta^{(n-1)}$ to $\Delta_f$.
+There is an equivalent geometric condition on the completeness of a control-parameter set, illustrated for a three-state system in Fig.~\ref{fig:affinegeometry}.
+Let $\Delta_{\bm{f}}$ be the convex hull of the $n$ points $\curly{\bm{f}(x_i)}$, i.e., the set of all conjugate-force averages $\angbr{\bm{f}}$.
+For a complete set of control parameters, $\Delta_f$ forms an $(n-1)$-dimensional simplex in $\mathbb{R}^{n-1}$.
+Since the space of probability vectors $\bm{p}$ for an $n$-state system defines an $(n-1)$-dimensional simplex (the \textit{probability simplex} $\Delta_{\bm{p}} = \curly{\bm{p}\in\mathbb{R}^n \ : \ \bm{1}^{\mathsf{T}}\bm{p} = 1}$), there exists a bijective transformation between these spaces.
 Put simply, the space of conjugate-force averages $\angbr{\bm{f}}$ for a complete set of control parameters is the same ``size'' as the space of probability vectors.
-Figure~\ref{fig:affinegeometry} illustrates this for a three-state system.